tjhendrickson/BIDS_scripts/README.md

 **1) Initial Conversion**

-While testing the initial BIDS conversion it is best to do one or two to start.
+While testing the initial BIDS conversion it is best to start with one or two datasets and specify the '--dry_run' argument (see above for an example of usage).
+This will create a dicom_info tsv file which can be used for heuristic script creation.
+See Step 3 of 'Run HeuDiConv on ses-001 scans to get the dicominfo file' within [Stanford BIDS Tutorial](http://reproducibility.stanford.edu/bids-tutorial-series-part-2a/#heuman2).

 **2) BIDS Validator**

-Once satisfied with an initial conversion, prior to running the convesion on an entire study first ensure that the BIDS converted dataset meets the BIDS specification by using the [BIDS validator web version](http://incf.github.io/bids-validator/)
+Once satisfied with an initial BIDS conversion, prior to running the conversion on an entire study first ensure that the BIDS converted dataset meets the BIDS specification by using the [BIDS validator web version](http://incf.github.io/bids-validator/)